Researchers Night is an annual science festival held in research and scientific institutions since 2007. And today we are going for a visit.

 Researchers’ Night 2018

 Though I heard about Researchers’ Night many times before, I never participated in such an event.
 That is until now.

-This year the Researchers’ Night took place on 6 of September and one of the reasons we decided to go this year was my daughter’s age.
+This year the Researchers’ Night took place on the 6 of September, and one of the reasons we decided to go this year was my daughter’s age.
 She is already seven years old and can understand many things.
-Nonetheless, I saw many younger children there, but not sure how much a toddler or a preschooler will understand.
+Nonetheless, I saw many younger children there, but not sure how much a toddler or a preschooler would understand.
 But you might visit not to learn something new, but to teach kids to explore and enjoy science.

-We decided to visit the 2018 Researchers’ Night, that was held under “70 Years of Israeli Innovation” slogan, in Tel Aviv University.
+We decided to visit the 2018 Researchers’ Night, held under the 70 Years of Israeli Innovation slogan, in Tel Aviv University.
 The main reason we chose Tel Aviv University is due to my familiarity with the place, as I studied for six years there.

 Map of the area:

 Map Of The Event

 As you can see from the event’s map, there were many science stands and several stages.
 Most of them are located around the Schreiber square, which is the biggest one.

 Finding parking near Tel Aviv University was never easy.
 And since I finished my graduate studies, it only got worse.
 We tried our luck but did not find anything on Klausner street.
 So we left our car at a parking lot near The Steinhardt Museum of Natural History.
 There are plenty of paid parking places, and the parking for the whole evening can cost around 20 NIS.
 But since the event is free, this still makes it one of the cheaper attractions.

 We started our visit at Victor and Adrea Carter Garden (also called Palms garden).
 We planned to visit the stands for an hour and then watch the main show, which started at 18:30.